 Expect short daylight hours if you are visiting Scandinavia in winter.
 This is especially true the closer you are to the winter solstice, 21 December, which marks the shortest day of the year.

 But, again, the location of your trip can tell you more.
-In the middle of winter, if you're visiting the capitals in the south, you’ll generally enjoy daylight between 9:30AM and 3:30 PM.
+In the middle of winter, if you're visiting Scandinavia's capital cities, found to the south, you’ll generally enjoy daylight between 9:30AM and 3:30 PM.

-If you’re heading into the Arctic Circle, in destinations such as Tromsø or northern Lapland, you can expect a polar night.
-This is a phenomenon whereby the sun does not rise up from the horizon.
+If you’re heading into the Arctic Circle, to destinations such as Tromsø or the region of Lapland, you can expect a polar night.
+This is a phenomenon whereby the sun does not rise above the horizon all day.

 Things to do in Scandinavia in winter